 Pattern: RTW copy, original is size M in H&M

-Alterations: I added 5 cm to the hemline; original had elastic thread in the yoke area, but I didn’t want to risk my bobbin case being ruined with the thicker thread.
+Alterations: I added 5 cm to the hemline; the original had an elastic thread in the yoke area, but I didn’t want to risk my bobbin case being ruined with the thicker thread.
 I had initially planned to put elastic through the yoke and so I made a casing, but I felt it was fine without it and omitted it in the end.

 Construction: It took all of an hour to put it together, using the overlocker.
 The skirt came out slightly wider than the bottom of the bodice, so I gathered it slightly with my sewing machine, then attached to the yoke and the yoke to the bodice.
-I used two pieces for the yoke (main and self-lining), wrong side together, which were then attached at the same time to skirt and then bodice.
-I had left a bit unsewn for the elastic, but then closed it off.
+I used two pieces for the yoke (main and self-lining), the wrong side together, which were then attached at the same time to skirt and the bodice.
+I had left a bit unsewn for the elastic but then closed it off.
 I used bias binding for the neckline.
 All the edge finishing was done using my Babylock coverstich machine, with the two needles in the narrow position (2 & 3).

 Verdict: Very happy with how this copy turned out, and thankfully, so is my sister (she just texted me).
 I am planning on making another version for the winter with long sleeves for her and maybe one for me as well.
 I have some ribbed jersey in my stash that is just crying for it.

-I’m off to enjoy that warm and fuzzy feeling that I get from unselfish sewing about once a year, ha ha!
+I’m off to enjoy that warm and fuzzy feeling that I get from unselfish sewing about once a year, haha!

 Have a nice week everyone!